 - (a) Intent.
-The Agriculture District (A) is intended to protect and preserve the area's rich agricultural heritage, and to support and promote traditional agricultural operations as an essential feature of the Town.
+The Agriculture District (A) is intended to protect and preserve the area's rich agricultural heritage.
 This district is intended to support traditional agricultural operations and to maintain and promote agriculture as an essential feature of the Town.
 The A District provides areas for the conduct of agricultural activities and agricultural production without the interference of other incompatible land uses.

 - (b) Use Regulations

 - (1) Uses by Right.

 - a.
 Agriculture

 - b.
 Accessory buildings and structures 720 square feet or under per acre or 25% lot coverage, whichever is less.

 - c.
 Accessory dwelling unit as a caretaker unit on parcels or lots over ten (10) acres.

 - d.
 Agriculture including farming, ranching, and gardening.

 - e.
 Animal boarding including daycare.

 - f.
 Animal clinics and veterinary facilities with boarding on parcels or lots over ten (10) acres.

 - g.
 Animal clinics and veterinary facilities without boarding.

 - h.
 Bed and breakfasts.

 - i.
 Campgrounds and RV Parks on parcels or lots over ten (10) acres and with approval of a site plan.

-- j.
-Cemeteries.
+- Cemeteries.

 - k.
-Home occupations in accordance with Section 16-4-210.
+Home occupations.

-- I. Horse riding stables and grazing.
+- Horse riding stables and grazing.

 - m.
 Horse arenas.

 - n.
 Outdoor storage of farm related products and workable equipment

 - o.
 Parks and open space.

 - p.
 Public and private schools

 - q.
 Public buildings including police and fire stations or government facilities, and civic facilities.

 - r.
 Public and private recreational facilities, within a structure or outside.

 - s.
 Single-family detached dwelling.

 - t.
 Solar energy systems accessory.

+- u.
+Solar energy systems small.